skagone/outdata_delivery/docs/source/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to Evapotranspiration's WIP documentation!
+Welcome to Science Tools WIP documentation!
 ==================================================

 .. toctree::